Satyendra04-tech/My-SQL-LIMIT-BETWEEN-and-IN-Functions/README.md

 # Hello all, I am sharing how to use LIMIT, BETWEEN and IN functions in SQL

 ## LIMIT
-### LIMIT command allows us to limit the number of rows returned for a query.
+### a.
+LIMIT command allows us to limit the number of rows returned for a query.
-### It is useful when not wanting to return every single row in a table.
+### b.
+It is useful when not wanting to return every single row in a table.
-### LIMIT also become useful in combination with ORDER BY.
+### c.
+LIMIT also become useful in combination with ORDER BY.
-### Limit is the last command to be executed.
+### d.
+Limit is the last command to be executed.

 * Syntax =
 ```